Claim: Americans can send holiday cards to service members and veterans through the "Holiday Mail for Heroes" program.

 Capitol Heights, MD

-All cards must be postmarked no later than Friday, 7 December 2012.
-Cards postmarked after that will be returned to the sender.
-This deadline ensures enough time to sort and distribute cards before the holidays.
+All cards must be postmarked no later than Friday, 6 December 2013 in order to ensure sufficient time for sorting and distribution before the holidays.

 The Red Cross provides these additional guidelines for sending cards to service members:

 Ensure that all cards are signed.

 Use generic salutations such as "Dear Service Member."
 Cards addressed to specific individuals can not be delivered through this program.

 Only cards are being accepted.
 Do not send letters.

 Do not include email or home addresses on the cards, as the program is not meant to foster pen pal relationships.